Obituary of Diana Murray

 Diana is survived by her daughters, Debra Hansen and Cynthia Spray, and son, Timothy Fry;

 Her grandchildren: Alan Hansen, Dana Granger, Michelle Fry and Masha Fry;

 and her great grandchildren: Ashley, Wesley, Zachary, Gabriel, Aric, Adin, Alki, Ella and Emma.

 She was reunited with her husband, Max; her parents, William Johnson and Olive Inman; her sisters Kathleen and Bettie; her daughter, Nancy and great grandson, Anthony upon her passing.
-Diana loved her babies and we know that she is enjoying snuggling and play with Nancy and Anthony in heaven.To send flowers to the family of Diana Murray , please visit Tribute Store
+Diana loved her babies and we know that she is enjoying snuggling and play with Nancy and Anthony in heaven.To send flowers to the family or plant a tree in memory of Diana Murray , please visit Tribute Store